-In the middle of a meeting with an executive leadership team, the COO yells, “we need to state our companies goals clearly, only then can the staff have the motivation to complete their work.”
+In the middle of a meeting with an executive leadership team, the COO yells, “we need to clearly state our companies goals; only then can the staff have the motivation to complete their work.”
 This is true and not-true at the same time.
 Much of the leadership development and planning literature states goal setting as if … Continued

-Image Credit “If a terrible simplificateur is someone who sees no problem where there is one, his philosophical antipode is the utopian who see a solution where there is none… [Upotian] extremism is solving human problems seems to occur most frequently as a result of the belief that one has found (or even can find) the ultimate, … Continued
+Image Credit “If a terrible simplificateur is someone who sees no problem where there is one, his philosophical antipode is the utopian who see a solution where there is none… [Upotian] extremism in solving human problems seems to occur most frequently as a result of the belief that one has found (or even can find) … Continued

 Goal Setting and achieving goals is impossible in an environment where the goal changes, moves as you make progress, you have little to no control over other people, who are required, to achieve the goal external forces (government regulations, laws) that change their focus are an intricate partner in controlling the goals or in completing … Continued

 It has proven very useful to invest enough time for the definition of the goal.
 The more you talk about it, the clearer and more relevant it becomes.
 It is important to be very concrete when it comes to team goals and future actions.

 The majority of problems within teams and organizations comes from unclear goals.
 Once the Goals are agreed upon and known developing the Roles and Procedures can happen.

 There are many ways to create goals statements.
 What I find most effective is QQTR.

 If performance metrics are established based upon the “feeling of the manager” then you will achieve misery, anger and fear…which is mutually exclusive of engagement.

 One challenge of project and and team work is deciding when we are done.